Return

 Meteodyn offers a Computational Fluid Dynamics (CFD) reference wind speed assessment service dedicated to wind computation in complex terrain.

-It responds perfectly to the needs, taking into account the roughness and orography of the terrain.
+It meets the need perfectly, taking into account the roughness and orography of the terrain.